UK cancer statistics

 Cancer is the cause of death for a large number of people each year.
 Overall, scientists estimate that around 40% of cancer cases could be prevented.
 That’s around 158,000 cases every year in the UK.

-There are a number of different factors that can influence your chances of developing cancer.
+Different factors can influence your chances of developing cancer.
 However, there are steps that can be taken to help people reduce that risk.

 Alongside not smoking, eating a healthy diet, being more active each day and maintaining a healthy weight are important ways you can reduce your cancer risk.

-1 Cancer statistics based on combined data from England, Scotland, Northern Ireland and Wales.
-World Cancer Research Fund, 2024.
+1 Cancer statistics based on combined data from England, Northern Ireland, Scotland and Wales.
+All Incidence data refers to 2021 data.
+Complied by World Cancer Research Fund, 2024.